 The Rosse papers are one of the most important collections of manuscripts in private ownership in Ireland.
 Extending from the early seventeenth century, when members of the family first established roots in the country, to the present, the core of the family archive is provided by the papers of successive members of the Parsons family, held primarily at Birr Castle.
 This calendar is essential reading for anyone interested in the history of seventeenth and eighteenth-century Ireland, science in the nineteenth century and the evolving story of the surviving families of the Irish landed elite in the nineteenth and twentieth centuries.
-ISBN 978-1-874280-69-9, xxxiv + 591 pp, €75, 2008 Family & estate archives The Clements archive A. P. W. Malcomson, editor
+ISBN 978-1-874280-69-9, xxxiv + 591 pp, €75, 2008 The Clements archive A. P. W. Malcomson, editor

 This calendar of the papers of the Clements family is based on material in the National Library of Ireland, Trinity College Dublin, the Public Record Office of Northern Ireland and at Killadoon, the family estate, and on the associated papers of the Stewart, Molesworth and Warren families.
 Smaller collections of material in private and institutional hands are also covered.
 The papers are of interest to historians in general and the local historians of Cavan, Leitrim, Kildare, Mayo, Galway, Donegal and Dublin.
-The archive also illuminates the careers of the three best-known members of the Clements family: Nathaniel Clements (1705-77); Robert Bermingham, Lord Clements (1805-39); and William Sydney Clements, 3rd earl of Leitrim (1806-78).
-It is an essential resource for all libraries.
+The archive also illuminates the careers of the three bestknown members of the Clements family: Nathaniel Clements (1705-77); Robert Bermingham, Lord Clements (1805-39); and William Sydney Clements, 3rd earl of Leitrim (1806-78).
 ISBN 978-1-906865-08-5, liv + 824 pp, €85, 2010 The Conolly archive Patrick Walsh and A. P. W. Malcomson, editors

 The Conolly archive, now dispersed among a number of repositories in Ireland, comprises c.
 15,000 letters and papers ranging in date from 1570 to 1953.
 It relates mainly to William Conolly (1662-1729), Speaker of the Irish House of Commons (1715-29), generally considered to be the richest man in Ireland, but also to his nephew and grandnephew.
 There is material here of national interest but also papers relating to estates in counties Kildare, Leitrim, Offaly, Meath, Westmeath, Roscommon, Donegal, Fermanagh, Wexford, Waterford, Dublin and Derry as well as estates in England and Wales.
 The book is an indispensable resource for historians of eighteenth and nineteenth century Ireland.
-ISBN 978-1-906865-09-2, xxviii + 373 pp, €45, 2010 Patrick Walsh is a post-doctoral research fellow at University College Dublin.
-Women's history The minutes of the Ulster Women's Unionist Council and Executive Committee, 1911-40 Diane Urquhart, editor
+ISBN 978-1-906865-09-2, xxviii + 373 pp, €45, 2010 Guides to sources and repositories British sources for Irish history, 1485-1641.
+A guide to manuscripts in local, regional and specialised repositories in England, Scotland and Wales Brian C. Donovan and David Edwards, editors